lukasztecza/tools/ssl/README.md

 Host: some_value_to_put_as_host (some providers add your domain name to host value some do not, make sure to check that)
 Target: some_value_to_put_as_target
 ```
-- set these values and set lowest possible TTL time
+- set these values and set the lowest possible TTL time
+- it may take even several hours to validate your ownership so be patient
+- once domain ownership is verified certificate authority will send you an email with crt file
+- todo write the rest